Frequently Asked Questions

 In-person sessions are recommended; however, virtual sessions are provided through a secured client portal, TherapyNotes.

-We send copies of our paperwork through our secure portal; however, you can access our Notice of Privacy Practices here:
+We send copies of our paperwork through our secure portal.

 Here is additional information about Good Faith Estimates: